Active elements in cannabis, called cannabinoids, may help reduce inflammation, pain, and itching in psoriasis.

-Psoriasis is a skin condition that leads to a buildup of cells on the surface of the skin.
-These form red patches with a covering of silvery scales.
-Some researchers believe that cannabis, or marijuana, may be an effective treatment for this itchy and painful condition.
+In psoriasis, this inflammation leads to a buildup of cells on the skin’s surface.
+These form discolored patches with a covering of pink or silvery scales.
+Some researchers believe that cannabis may be an effective treatment for this itchy and painful condition.

 Cannabis contains chemicals called cannabinoids.
 The human body also produces some cannabinoids naturally.